nochinator/fan-academy/README.md

 ## Who is behind the project?

 Hi, I'm **Daniel**, a full-stack developer based in Brussels.
-You can learn more about me on [GitHub profile](https://github.com/Dan-DH).
+You can learn more about me on my [GitHub profile](https://github.com/Dan-DH).

 ## Licensing and disclaimer